MrYacha/SophieDocs/privacy.md

 Sophie's team are constantly improving privacy and security.

 > We don't collect your private data.
-We don't save your messages or any other information them.
+We don't save your messages or any other information about them.
 {.is-info}

 ## Which data we are saving